cavejay/PDPslacker/readme.md

 25. The final section of this guide relates to the Lambda function that brings everything together, by running on a schedule, pulling from the database and publishing to your slack team.
 Start by using your terminal or command prompt to access the [lambda/slackNotifier](lambda/slackNotifier) directory of this repo on your local computer.

 26. We need to package this lambda function as a .zip file as it uses a 3rd party module called "request" to interact with the slackhook URL.
-To download the module you'll need to run `npm install .` in the [`slackNotifier`](lambda/slackNotifier) directory. npm will go throught the process of bringing it locally and when it's returned you to the prompt you should have a new folder called 'node_modules'.
+To download the module you'll need to run `npm install .` in the [`slackNotifier`](lambda/slackNotifier) directory. npm will go through the process of bringing it locally and when it's returned you to the prompt you should have a new folder called 'node_modules'.

 27. Open up the [PDPslacker_slackNotifier.js](lambda/slackNotifier/PDPslacker_slackNotifier.js) file and edit the 2 variables on lines 7 & 8 so that they point to the correct URL and dynamoDB.

 28. Using which ever means you're comfortable with, put everything in the slackNotifier folder into a .zip archive so we can upload it as a lambda function.
 When finished the .zip archive should have 1 folder and 2 files inside: a `node_modules` folder, a `PDPslacker_slackNotifier.js` file and a `package.json` file.

 29. Create a new lambda function thats based on the blank blueprint.
 This particular Lambda function will be triggered on a schedule and so needs to use the `CloudWatch Events - Schedule` trigger.